Tuesday, February 22, 2022

 By “infallibility” we mean that Peter was guaranteed to teach only that which was true in the areas of faith and morality.
 Faith and morality are what live on forever in the Kingdom of Heaven and so it is with authority in these areas that Peter is entrusted.

 Furthermore, we know that the Apostles had successors.
 Peter went to Rome and became the Bishop of Rome.
 He was succeeded by Linus, then Cletus, then Clement, and so forth until the Bishop of Rome today.
-In 2013, Pope Francis became the 265th successor of St. Peter.
 This is important to note because this spiritual authority that Jesus gave to Peter did not end with his death.
 Rather, it continued with his successors and will continue on until the end of the world.

 Today, in celebrating the great Feast of the Chair of St. Peter, we not only honor the Pope, we also rejoice in the spiritual authority that the Holy Father has been entrusted with.
 And knowing that Jesus is alive in such a way, through the certain teaching authority of the Keys of Heaven, we should be comforted and at peace knowing that the gates of hell will never prevail against the Church.
 Popes are sinners, but they are also visible and infallible instruments of Christ Himself every time they exercise their sacred role.